ADEOS-II (Advanced Earth Observing Satellite-II) / Midori-II

 < 138 kg, < 120 W, 950 mm x 1670 mm x 600 mm

 Like ILAS, ILAS-II makes observations based on the solar occultation method (Figure 13).
 The solar occultation method measures the components of solar light absorbed while passing through the atmospheric layer surrounding the Earth and resolves it into spectra.
-The substances in the atmosphere layer may be identified and quantified through spectral resolution of absorbed light because of their specific spectral absorption characteristics.
+The substances in the atmosphere layer may be identified and quantified through the spectral resolution of absorbed light because of their specific spectral absorption characteristics.
 Continuous observations following the sun’s path give us a wide variety of information when sunlight passes through the atmospheric layers at different altitudes.
-Since sunlight passing through the atmosphere is measured at different altitudes, this provides information on the altitude distribution of the light absorbing substances in the various atmospheric layers.
+Since sunlight passing through the atmosphere is measured at different altitudes, this provides information on the altitude distribution of the light-absorbing substances in the various atmospheric layers.

-POLDER-2 (Polarization and Directionality of the Earth's Reflectances):
+POLDER-2 (Polarization and Directionality of the Earth's Reflectances)

 POLDER-2 is a passive optical imaging radiometer of CNES.
 The instrument is an identical twin to its predecessor, POLDER-1 flown on ADEOS.
 By simultaneously observing the Earth's radiation in polarized light and from different viewing angles, it is focusing on several themes.
 POLDER's very wide field of view is also a unique asset for building up time series of measurements from space, making it possible to obtain daily global coverage.
-POLDER-2 acquires also ocean color measurements.
+POLDER-2 acquires also ocean colour measurements.
 29) 30) 31)

 The POLDER instrument is an imaging system, a radiometer/polarimeter, featuring a 2-D CCD detector array, wide field of view telecentric optics and a rotating wheel carrying spectral and polarized filters.
 The instrument spectral characteristics are defined in Table 6 (see also instrument description under ADEOS).